Stealthy20/grocery-shopping-list/README.md

 **Category**
 - The category model holds the information about the category
-- The category is connected to the imported user model, to make sure that the user have their own categories.
+- The category is connected to the imported user model, to make sure that the user has their own categories.
 ---

 ## **The Skeleton Plane**

-I made some changes as the project advanced, but this was my plan going into the project.
+This was my initial plan, however I made some adjustments as the project got farther along.
-I wanted the computer and mobile version to be as close to eachother as possible.
+I tried to make the computer and mobile versions as similar as I could.

-So this is my basic layout before starting the project.
+So, this is my initial project layout in its most basic form.

 ![Site Wireframe](docs/wireframes.JPG "Image of the wireframes")
 ---